 Each one flipped over, but still the opposite ends.

 The /5 bushing with the “nut” end for the adjusting wrench on the left.
 The /2 on the right.
 Can you see that the hole is “off center” on the /5 bushing?
 As one rotates it, the fork is moved from side to side compared to the sliding plate.
-This allows one very easy and exact adjustment of the plate.
+This allows one a very easy and exact adjustment of the plate.
 I highly recommend this upgrade to the /2 any time it is rebuilt.
 The part number for the bushing is 23 31 1 230 086.

 This photo shows a tip of the BMW motorcycle transmission shifter fork riding in the groove of a slider.
-If the fork is out of alignment, then one tip is off to one side, the plate will be cocked to one side and it will bind up and make hard shifts.
-Over time, a lot of time, it will get ground off and may work better.
-It was not uncommon for the /2 BMW motorcycle transmission to be a bit stiff for the first 10,000 miles.
+If the fork is out of alignment, then one tip is off to one side, the plate will be cocked to one side, and it will bind up and make hard shifts.
+Over a lot of time, it will get ground off and may work better.
+It was not uncommon for the /2 BMW motorcycle transmission shifting to be a bit stiff for the first 10,000 miles.

 This photo shows the gears as they are located in the BMW motorcycle transmission case.
 I have removed all of the unrelated parts possible, for clarity.
 The lower shaft is the input shaft.
 The splines are on the left end and stick into the clutch plate.
 The middle shaft is one piece and is called the “cluster gear” or the “intermediate shaft.”
 The upper shaft is called the “output shaft.”

-The output (upper) shaft isn’t shown as it isn’t needed or desired for this demonstration.
+The output (upper) shaft isn’t shown as it isn’t needed for this demonstration.
 This is the path for first gear.
 The “right” slider has moved over to the right to engage first gear.